Yusuf-Siyam/Portfolio-html/LEARNING.md

 1.how website work
 client server model
-http requesr and response
+            http request and response

           what is html and why?

     history of html

           code editor: vs code
 browser :google chorme
-version contorl :git and github
+version contorl :git and github basic teg ,